Multiplexion

 • the specific sample name as provided in the confirmation Email

-• Ship samples AND a copy of the confirmation Email to:
+• Ship samples in a padded envelope WITH a copy of the confirmation Email to:

 To be done by Multiplexion